linode/docs/docs/websites/cms/update-and-secure-drupal-8-on-ubuntu.md

         ssh user@203.0.113.52

 4. Navigate to the Apache DocumentRoot directory.
-Download the new file using `wget` and pasting the link address you copied from Step 2:
+Download the new file by using `wget` and pasting the link address you copied from Step 2:

         cd /var/www/html/example.com
         wget https://ftp.drupal.org/files/projects/drupal-8.0.5.tar.gz